arizvisa/ida-minsc/CONTRIBUTING.md

 # Contributing to IDA-minsc

-First of all, all development happens within in the `development` branch.
-I tend to modify this thing pretty sloppily, so I figure by adding broken things to a different branch this might improve stability or something.
-When you submit a pull request, please submit it against this branch as this branch will eventually be merged into `master`.
+Contribution to the IDA-minsc plugin is pretty much exclusively done with GitHub's interface.
+Hence, there are numerous places in which one can to contribute to the IDA-minsc plugin.
+Some of these places can be the documentation, the plugin itself, writing tutorials, blogposts, adding to the project wiki, helping with user issues, or even idling on the irc channel.

 ## Issues

-If you're unsure of something or the documentation isn't clear, feel free to create an issue and someone will try and help you figure it out.
+If you're unsure of how to do something or the documentation isn't clear, feel free to create an issue and someone will try and help you figure it out, or the documentation can be updated with your concern.

+If you find yourself constantly typing something and discovering it not being there, or if you desire a shorter alias for some common namespace that you use, feel free to create an issue requesting an alias be made.
+This can then be discussed and possibly merged if it doesn't conflict with something in the future and it's (of course) reasonable.

 ### Reporting an issue

-Of course, search the current issue list to see if someone else has already reported it.
-Typically I'll self-report issues, but who knows.
+Before reporting an issue, search the current issue tracker to see if someone else has already reported your issue.
+If it is related to another issue, feel free to reference that in your new issue's details.
+Any duplicate issues will be re-referenced and closed so that related discussion can occur in the original issue that was reported.

-When creating an issue be sure to include the version of IDA you're using, the platform it's running on (32-bit or 64-bit), the architecture of your database, and whatever code you're running that doesn't work.
-Pretty straight-forward...
+When creating your issue be sure to include the version of IDA you're using, the platform it's running on (32-bit or 64-bit), the architecture of your database, and whatever code you're running that doesn't appear to work.

 ## Pull requests

+When submitting a pull request, please rebase it against `master` before submitting.
+If you are creating a fix for a particular issue, please name the branch according to the issue number as `GH-#`.
+This causes GitHub to automatically create a reference which allows for simple correlation of PRs to the issues that they are for.

-When submitting a pull request, keep in mind about what version of IDA your PR doesn't work on as this plugin needs to be backwards compatible with IDA 6.9 (before the `idaapi` modules were split up).
-If your addition does not support IDA 6.9, please make sure you mention it in the details when you submit your PR.
+When submitting a pull request, keep in mind about what version of IDA your PR doesn't work on.
+This plugin aims to be backwards compatible with IDA all the way back to 6.9.
+This is right before the `idaapi` module was split up into its current state.
+If your addition does not support one of these versions, please make sure you mention it in the details of the PR you're trying to get merged upstream so a committer can come up with a solution or workaround if possible.

-Another thing to keep in mind is which module (or context) your addition is for.
-If it warrants a new base module, please mention it and we can discuss what the best way to do this might be.
+Another thing to pay attention to is which module (or context) your addition is for.
+If your addition warrants the creation of a new base module, please create a separate PR with details about why you feel that a new module is necessary along with a reference to the PR that includes your addition.
+This way the creation of new modules can be discussed or possibly staged inside a different path before your new functionality gets added to them.

 The last thing to note is keep in mind how multicase functions work.
-If you're not sure of what these are, please refer again to documentation.
-If you're adding a new function, try and consider what other types your function might be able to take, and how many ways a user can get to those types.
+If you're not sure of what these are, please refer to the documentation.
+When you are adding a new function, try and consider what other types your function might be able to take, and the different ways the plugin can automatically determine those types using IDA.

-Again, if you're not sure.
-Submit the PR to start a discussion, and we can discuss what other requirements there might be.

 ### Pull requests in progress

 If you're still working on a pull request, you can prefix the title of your pull request with "[WIP]".
-This will notify any committers that your PR is still in development.
-When you're ready for it to be merged, remove the prefix or mention it in the discussion and after it's reviewed, it will likely get merged.
+This will notify any user with commit access that your PR is still in development.
+When you're ready for it to be merged, remove the prefix or mention it in the discussion so that way it can be reviewed before it gets merged.

 ### Titling pull requests

-When titling the pull request, prefix it with either the module you're modifying or if it's in the root directory, include the full filename.
+When titling the pull request, prefix it with the path that the user needs to type at the IDAPython prompt in order to navigate to the module that contains your addition.
+If the addition is within a file in the root directory, include the full filename.

 As an example, the `base/database.py` module might have a title of: